-(4) A person who contravenes subsection (3) commits an offence.
-Penalty: A fine of $\pounds 1,000,000$ or imprisonment for 2 years, or both.
+Maximum penalty: A fine of £1,000,000 or imprisonment for 2 years, or both.

 Duration of permits, certificates and licences

 23. (1) A permit, certificate or licence granted under this Ordinance comes into force on the day on which it is granted.